 If you built up more than the flat rate under the old system, that will be protected, and you will receive the higher amount.
 However, any further National Insurance contributions made from that time onwards will not add to your State Pension.

-There is also a short-term top up called Class 3A contributions – expiring in April 2017.
-This enables you to top up your state pension by up to £25 a week by paying an additional lump sum.
-There is more information available on the Government website.
+Bear in mind that the Class 3A contributions, the short-term top up option, expired in April 2017, so you will no longer be able to top up your state pension by up to £25 a week by paying an additional lump sum.

 Traditionally men retired at 65 and women at 60, but in an age of gender equality and with an ageing population, the government decided that this wasn’t sustainable.